ODINN-SciML/MassBalanceMachine/README.md

 Specifically, the example notebooks concentrate on glaciers documented in the WGMS database, particularly those in Iceland.
 They cover various topics, including:

 1. **Data Pre-processing 🌍**: Users have two options for preparing their data.
 They can choose to follow a notebook that converts their data into the WGMS format (available [here](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/data_processing_custom.ipynb)), or they can start with their data already formatted in the WGMS standard (found [here](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/data_processing_wgms.ipynb)).
 In both workflows, topographical and climate data are fetched and aligned with the stake measurements.
 Subsequently, the data is aggregated to a monthly resolution, preparing it for use as training data for the model.
-2. **[Data Exploration](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/date_exploration.ipynb) 🔍**: Users can gain deeper insights into their stake dataset through visualization and exploration, which they obtain during preprocessing.
+2. **Data Exploration 🔍**: Users can gain deeper insights into their data by visualizing time series of the available stake measurements, which are related to either the region-wide surface mass balance or the point surface mass balance.
+The example is available [here](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/date_exploration.ipynb).
-3. **Model Training 🚀**: [WIP]
+3. **Model Training 🚀**: Users can choose from two models.
+One option is the XGBoost model, with an example available in this [notebook](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/xgboost_model_training.ipynb).
+The other option is a neural network, which will be released in the future.
+Both models are customized to handle the monthly resolution of the data.
+In the notebooks, the models will be trained using the data obtained earlier.
 4. **Model Testing 🎯** [WIP]

 ## Project Structure